tjluoma/di/README.md

 Thanks!

-## Automatically update only the apps you have already installed.

-One of the biggest challenges with a project like this is that you end up with a bunch of scripts which are meant to download and install apps, but you might not want to install _all_ of them.

-That’s where [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) comes in.

-`di-auto.sh` will check all of the `di-` scripts, and only run the ones which will update apps that you have already installed.

-You can even [run it via launchd](https://github.com/tjluoma/di/tree/master/launchd) and have it update your apps once a day, automatically.

-Want to install a new app?
-Use one of the `di-` scripts, or just install it however you would have previously.

 ## Mac App Store Clarification

 This project does not update or install Mac App Store apps.
 Use the **App Store.app** for that.
 You can use this command in Terminal.app: